digi-embedded/connectcore-ble-python/doc/user_guide.rst

       print("%s" % str(exc))

-The previous method may fail for the following reasons:
+The previous methods may fail for the following reasons:

 * There is error reading the advertising name, throwing a ``ConnectCoreBLEException``.